 As is the case throughout the Netherlands, the standard of housing in Utrecht is very good.
-However, as a result of a rapidly growing population, housing supply often fails to meet the demand thus landlords are able to inflate rental prices in sought-after areas.
-Expats moving to Utrecht would therefore benefit from enlisting the services of a good estate agent.
+However, as a result of a rapidly growing population, housing supply often fails to meet the demand, thus landlords are able to inflate rental prices in sought-after areas.
+Expats moving to Utrecht would therefore benefit from enlisting the services of a good real estate agent.

 The standard of healthcare in the Netherlands is excellent and expats in Utrecht can rest assured that their medical needs will be well taken care of.
 The lines between the public and private health sectors are however somewhat blurred so expats should take the time to familiarise themselves with the system.
 They should also invest in a good health insurance policy that will cover any necessary medical treatment during their time in Utrecht.

-Those moving to Utrecht with children will be pleased to know that the city is has a number of good primary and secondary schools.
+Those moving to Utrecht with children will be pleased to know that the city has a number of good primary and secondary schools.
 Expats who are looking to settle down in the Netherlands in the long term can opt to take advantage of the country’s great public schooling system which offers residents good quality education at little or no cost.
 However, those intending to send their child to an international school in Utrecht should note that there is only one such option available, so they’ll need to act fast in order to secure a spot for their child.

-Expats relocating to Utrecht shouldn’t struggle to find their feet in a city the embraces diversity and is equipped with all the modern amenities.
+Expats relocating to Utrecht shouldn’t struggle to find their feet in a city that embraces diversity and is equipped with all the modern amenities.
 Utrecht offers an expat experience full of culture and history while simultaneously providing new arrivals with a comfortable standard of living.

 Are you an expat living in Utrecht?